 Jean Adamson

-Born on 29 February 1928, Jean attended grammar school until the age of 16, before joining Goldsmiths to study illustration.
+Born in Peckham on 29 February 1928, Jean attended grammar school, before joining Goldsmiths to study illustration.
 Here she met her future husband and writing partner Gareth Adamson (1926-1982) and, after graduating, continued to teach illustration and design at the university.

 Jean also worked for a large animation company: creating illustrations for Birds Custard among other clients, in the 1950s.

-Twins Topsy and Tim appealed equally to girls and boys because they were so relatable – and just as naughty as each other.
-Publishers were delighted with the first book, ‘Monday’ (1960), and commissioned a full ‘days of the week’ series of hardbacks.
-The characters went on to star in books of varying formats as they took part in ever more exciting adventures.
+Twins Topsy and Tim appealed equally to girls and boys because they were relatable – and just as naughty as each other.
+Following the success of the first book, ‘Monday’ (1960), Jean and Gareth Adamson went on to create over 100 much-loved children's books over the span of five decades.

-More than 130 Topsy and Tim titles have been published, selling upwards of 21 million copies around the world.
-Since 1998, over a million copies have been sold in the UK alone.
-Sixty episodes of an animated TV series followed, and so far three seasons of a live-action version have broadcast on CBeebies.
+Upwards of 21 million copies have sold around the world and since 1998, over a million copies have been sold in the UK alone.
+Sixty episodes of an animated TV series followed and three seasons of a live-action version were broadcast on CBeebies.

 In 1999 Jean Adamson was awarded an MBE for her services to children’s literature.